A step-by-step workflow to extract the genuine circular dichroism of thin films: Abstract

 \section{Abstract}

-Circular Dichroism (CD) spectroscopy has evolved from a purely solution based method towards a powerful tool in the analysis of chiral thin films.
-Although a straightforward technique, the genuine CD signal is often accompanied by artifacts arising from optical anisotropy and instrumental imperfections.
-This tutorial presents a two-step workflow that reliably isolates the orientation invariant CD response for anisotropic thin films by combining azimuthal sample rotation with sample flipping.
+Circular Dichroism (CD) spectroscopy has evolved from a purely solution based method towards an important tool in the analysis of chiral thin films.
+Although a straightforward technique, the true CD signal is often accompanied by artifacts arising from optical anisotropy and instrumental imperfections.
+Here, we present a two-step workflow that separates the orientation invariant CD response for anisotropic thin films by combining azimuthal sample rotation with sample flipping.
 For this purpose, a home-built sample stage was developed, which enables systematic suppression of many anisotropy-induced artifacts in commercial CD spectrophotometers.
-Both a detailed description of the setup itself as well as the needed python script are provided.
-The reliability of the workflow is demonstrated on two selected samples from different research fields: chiral molecules attached to metallic surfaces as well as metal halide perovskites incorporating chiral spacer molecules.
+Both a detailed description of the setup itself as well as the required python script are provided.
+The reliability of the workflow is demonstrated on two selected samples from different research fields: chiral molecules attached to metallic surfaces as well as low-dimensional metal halide perovskites incorporating chiral spacer molecules.